zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

 ### L1 regularizer on the amplitudes

-I could guess that in a real-world scenario, if I overestimated K, I'd ideally want excess gaussians to have amplitude of 0.0, therefore easily excluded from the analysis.
+I could guess that in a real-world scenario, if I overestimated K, I'd ideally want excess gaussians to have an amplitude of 0.0 so I can easily exclude them from my analysis.
 You can think of Example #1, when one of the amplitudes is exactly 0.0 and the second is exactly the original one.
 Currently our model doesn't penalize when two gaussians are "splitting the amplitude".
 We want it to prefer a setup where one amplitude is canceled (equals to 0.0) while only the other converges to